Affine-Mapping based Variational Ensemble Kalman Filter: Numerical examples

 As has been mentioned, localization is needed in some numerical experiments here.
-Given Eq.~\eqref{e:M} we can see that the resulting observation model has a property that each component of the observation $y_t$ is associated to a component of the state $x_t$: namely,
+Given Eqs.~(\ref{e:M}) and (\ref{e:M2}) we can see that the resulting observation model has a property that each component of the observation $y_t$ is associated to a component of the state $x_t$: namely,

-where $\beta_{t,i}$ is the $i$-th component of $\beta_t$.
+where $\beta_{t,i}$ is the $i$-th component of $\beta_t$, and $n_y=n_x$.
 In this case, we can employ the sliding-window localization method, where local observations are used to update local state vectors, and the whole state vector is reconstructed by aggregating the local updates.
-Namely, the state vector $x_t=(x_{t,1},...,x_{t,d})$ is decomposed into a number of overlapping local vectors: $\{x_{t,N_i}\}_{i=1}^d$, where $N_i = [\max\{1,i-l\}:\min\{i+l,d\}]$ for a positive integer $l$.
+Namely, the state vector $x_t=(x_{t,1},\ldots,x_{t,n_x})$ is decomposed into a number of overlapping local vectors: $\{x_{t,N_i}\}_{i=1}^{n_x}$, where $N_i = [\max\{1,i-l\}: \min\{i+l,n_x\}]$ for a positive integer $l$.
 When updating any local vector $x_{t,N_i}$, we only use the local observations $y_{t,N_i}$ and as such each local vector is updated independently.
-It can be seen that by design each $x_{t,i}$ is updated in multiple local vectors, and the final update is calculated by averaging its updates in local vectors indexed by $N_{\max\{1,i-k\}},...,N_{i},..., N_{\min\{i+k,d\}}$, for some positive integer $k\leq l$.
+It can be seen that by design each $x_{t,i}$ is updated in multiple local vectors, and the final update is calculated by averaging its updates in local vectors indexed by $N_{\max\{1,i-k\}},\ldots,N_{i},\ldots, N_{\min\{i+k,n_x\}}$, for some positive integer $k\leq l$.
 We refer to \cite{ott2004local,lei2011moment} for further details.